+Cover Page 1

 Table of Contents 2

-Local Bio 3
+Local History 3

 Census Data of Bryant, Arkansas 4-5

 Letter of Transmittal 6-8

 Budget and Process Timeline 9

 Cutting Items Each Year to Balance 10

 Budget/City Strategic Focus Areas 11

 Adopting Resolution 12

 GFOA Distinguished Budget Presentation Award 13

 City Organization Chart 14

 Policies for Debt and Capital and Auditing and Accounting 15-16

 Fund Structure Organization Chart and Description 17-20

 Summary of 2017-2021 and Category Totals for Major Funds with Pie Charts 21-22

-Review of Major Revenues and Expenses with Pie Charts 23-25
+Total Revenues and Expenses with Pie Charts 23-25

 Summary of City's Debt, Governmental and Business Type 26-28

 HR, Personnel, and JESAP Overview 29-30

 Full Time Equivalent Budgeted Employees by Function/Program 31

 Governmental Funds 32

 Elected Officials - Mayor, City Clerk and City Attorney 33-34

 Human Resources 35

 Finance 36

 Information Technology 37

 Engineering 38

 Administration Budget Numbers 39

 Planning 40

 Planning Budget Numbers 41

 Animal Control 42

 Animal Control Budget Numbers 43

 Court 44

 Court Budget Numbers 45

 Parks and Recreation 46-47

 Parks and Recreation Budget Numbers 48

 Fire 49

 Fire Budget Numbers 50

 Police 51-52

 Police Budget Numbers 53

 Code 54

 Code Budget Numbers 55

+Non Major Governmental Fund Accounts 56

-Public Works Administration 56-57
+Public Works Administration 57-58

-Street 58
+Street 59

-Street Budget Numbers 59
+Street Budget Numbers 60

-Stormwater 60
+Stormwater 61

-Stormwater Budget Numbers 61
+Stormwater Budget Numbers 62

-Historical Review of 515 Stormwater Capital Enterprise Fund 62
+Historical Review of 515 Stormwater Capital Enterprise Fund 63

-Enterprise Funds 63
+Enterprise Funds 64

-Water and Wastewater 64
+Water and Wastewater 65

-Water and Wastewater Budget Numbers 65-66
+Water and Wastewater Budget Numbers 66-67

+Non Major Enterprise Fund Accounts 68

-Appendix 1 - Major Vendor List 67
+Appendix 1 - Major Vendor List 69

-Appendix 2 - SWB (Salaries, Wages, and Benefits Calculation) 68
+Appendix 2 - SWB (Salaries, Wages, and Benefits Calculation) and 10 year Sales Tax 70

-Appendix 3 - Bryant General Fund Capital and Maintenance Plan Template 69-71
+Appendix 3 - Bryant General Fund Capital and Maintenance Plan Template 71-73

-Glossary 72-73
+Glossary 74-76

-crossery 1215
+Appendix 4 - Purchasing Policy Attached separately

+11 reparately

-LOCAL BIO
+LOCAL HISTORY

 The City of Bryant received its start as a very small township in central Arkansas as European settlers established themselves along Hurricane Creek in the early 19th century.
-Over the years the city saw its times of economic struggles, but as the demand for the area's Bauxite grew during the WWII era, development and a steady slow growth began.
+Over the years the city saw times of economic struggle, but as the demand for the area's Bauxite grew during the WWII era, development and a steady slow growth began.
 Since then, the economic landscape of the city has seen many changes, as Bryant evolved from a typical railroad community, into one focused on family, education and quality of life for its residents.

 Once, a small industrial town Bryant is now the fastest growing city in Central Arkansas.
 With a public education system deemed as one of the best in the state, as well as its proximity to the state's capital city of Little Rock, Bryant has more than doubled in population size over the past two decades.
 A stable and diversified business community as well as a high demand real-estate market now makes Bryant a much sought after community for families and entrepreneurs.

 The backbone of Bryant being its competitive spirit, organized youth and adult sports have thrived here.
-Making Quality of Life for residents a focus of Bryant's growth plan over the years, the city and school have created joint partnerships to ensure the best use of citizen taxpayer money is being invested back into the community.
+Making quality of life for residents a focus of Bryant's growth plan over the years, the city and school have created joint partnerships to ensure the best use of citizen taxpayer money is being invested back into the community.
 This has allowed both entities to offer a multitude of sports and educational opportunities to local residents.